 Through other initiatives, such as Speakers for Schools, the company targets an equal mix of student placements and graduates.
 And vacancy profiles are being re-worded, as Paul explains: “If you advertise for a salesperson, you won’t get any female applicants.
 It’s not an industry they want to work in, and they don’t want to do something that says selling.
 But, if you advertise for a trainee customer consultant, then about 40% of the applicants are female because you’re showing what the job could be.
 You’re not frightening people with a stereotypical view of what the industry is.”

-He adds another big change is flexibility in working patterns, including a flexible window of start and finish time between 8:00 and 10:00am, and 4pm to 6pm, and the option to work from home remotely at least one day a week.
+He adds another big change is flexibility in working patterns, including a flexible window of a start and finish time between 8:00 and 10:00, and 16.00 to 18.00, and the option to work from home remotely at least one day a week.
 A recent survey showed that 88% of respondents said they have the same opportunity to work flexibly as anybody else in the company.
 Paul says he wants 100% of people feeling they can tailor it, “but it’s a good start”.

 He describes another initiative, Women on the Verge, which is fundamentally about women owning and changing the conversation about them.
 Paul explains the stages: “Perception, what is your personal brand?
 And I’ve asked that in my career at some stage and never understood why at the time, but I do now.
 So, it’s about what you’re bringing?
 What you stand for?
 And the internal conversation of what you say to yourself, giving yourself confidence, emotional resilience.
 And finally, talking about who you are, what you do.”